 What can you do right now, today?

-The critical point in all of this is that in a complex world where so much is uncertain and unpredictable, it is difficult, if not impossible, to plan for the future, especially an idealistic one.
+The critical point is that in a complex world where so much is uncertain and unpredictable, it is difficult, if not impossible, to plan for the future, especially an idealistic one.

 It makes better sense to adopt a strategy of setting a direction and then figuring out, in Dave Snowden’s words, the evolutionary possibilities of the present.